 Nothing happens when the window switch is pressed:

 If the window motor doesn't operate at all, the first thing to check is the fuses.
+See: how to check fuses.
 If the fuses are OK, the next step is to check the voltage at the motor and test the motor itself.
 It's not uncommon for a window motor to go bad.
-See how to check the window motor on the next page.
+See how to test a window motor below.

 Window regulator replacement